sajalverma17/GitBranchDiffer/README.md

 ## Motivation

-The extension was created to make reviewing pull requests in .NET projects easier, as jumping/navigating code (classes, methods, properties and their references inside the solution) is possible when the comparison view is "native" to Visual Studio, as opposed to text-based comparison of code.
+The extension was created to make reviewing pull requests in .NET projects easier, as jumping/navigating via code (classes, methods, properties and their references inside the solution) is possible when the comparison view is "native" to Visual Studio, as opposed to only text-based code comparison on platforms like Github.

 ![120868239-e3582080-c593-11eb-9c62-d68d1a17b05f](https://user-images.githubusercontent.com/25904133/120868781-118a3000-c595-11eb-85f1-bd93a0116a52.png)